Dubai: Road

 Five main routes – E 11 (Sheikh Zayed Road), E 311 (Sheikh Mohammed Bin Zayed Road), E 44 (Dubai-Hatta Highway), E 77 (Dubai-Al Habab Road), and E 66 (Oud Metha Road, Dubai-Al Ain Road, or Tahnoun Bin Mohammad Al Nahyan Road) – run through Dubai, connecting the city to other towns and emirates.
 Additionally, several important intra-city routes, such as D 89 (Al Maktoum Road/Airport Road), D 85 (Baniyas Road), D 75 (Sheikh Rashid Road), D 73 (Al Dhiyafa Road now named as 2 December street), D 94 (Jumeirah Road), and D 92 (Al Khaleej/Al Wasl Road) connect the various localities in the city.
 The eastern and western sections of the city are connected by Al Maktoum Bridge, Al Garhoud Bridge, Al Shindagha Tunnel, Business Bay Crossing, and Floating Bridge.

-The public bus transport system in Dubai is run by the RTA.
-The bus system services 140 routes and transported over 109 million people in 2008.
+The RTA operates Dubai's public bus transport system.
+The bus system services 140 routes and transports over 109 million people in 2008.
 By the end of 2010, there will be 2,100 buses in service across the city.
 In 2006, the transport authority announced the construction of 500 air-conditioned passenger bus shelters, and planned for 1,000 more across the emirates in a move to encourage the use of public buses.

-All taxi services are licensed by the RTA.
-Dubai licensed taxis are easily identifiable by their cream bodywork colour, with varied roof colours identifying the operator.
-Dubai Taxi Corporation, a division of the RTA, is the largest operator and has taxis with red roofs.
-There are five private operators: Metro Taxis (orange roofs); Network Taxis (yellow roofs); Cars Taxis (blue roofs); Arabia Taxis (green roofs); and City Taxis (purple roof).
+The RTA licenses all taxi services.
+Dubai-licensed taxis are easily identifiable by their cream bodywork, with varied roof colours indicating the operator.
+Dubai Taxi Corporation, a division of the RTA, is the largest operator and operates red-roofed taxis.
+There are five private operators: Metro Taxis (orange roofs); Network Taxis (yellow roofs); Cars Taxis (blue roofs); Arabia Taxis (green roofs); and City Taxis (purple roofs).
 In addition, there is a Ladies and Families taxi service (pink roofs) with female drivers, which caters exclusively to women and children.
-More than 3,000 taxis are operating within the emirate, making an average of 192,000 trips daily, carrying about 385,000 people.
+More than 3,000 taxis operate in the emirate, averaging 192,000 trips daily and carrying about 385,000 people.
 In 2009, taxi trips exceeded 70 million trips, serving around 140.45 million passengers.